ilanlal/basic-telegram-bot-remastered/src/config/README.md

 - `EMD.Logger` defines the logger sheet settings for logging bot activities.
 - `EMD.Customer` defines the customer card and sheet settings for managing customer information.

+## Basic prompt instructions for AI assistant

+You are an AI assistant helping customize telegram bot solution.
+The customization data located at "src/config/EMD.js".
+Ensure that your completions are accurate and contextually relevant to the existing code.
+Avoid introducing any errors or inconsistencies.
+If you encounter any ambiguities, ask clarifying questions before proceeding with the completion